Augmented Probability Simulation Methods for Sequential Games: Computational assessment

 }

-With continuous decision variables, the decision space is discretized to approximate the MC solution, as will be done in Section \ref{sec:computational_comp}.
-This discretization step impacts the precision of the solution and the cardinalities of $\Dcal$ and $\Acal$ which, in turn, affect complexity.
-The main lesson from Table \ref{tab:complexity} is that the number of MC samples depends on the cardinality of the Defender's and Attacker's decision spaces, whereas this dependence is not present in APS.
-Thus, this approach would be expected to be more efficient than MC for problems with large decision spaces as is illustrated next.
+Continuous decision spaces need to be discretized to approximate the MC solution, as Section \ref{sec:computational_comp} illustrates.
+The discretization step impacts the solution precision and the cardinalities of $\Dcal$ and $\Acal$ which, in turn, affect complexity.
+In contrast, APS does not discretize the decision sets.
+As Table \ref{tab:complexity} shows, the number of MC samples depends on the cardinality of the Defender's and Attacker's decision spaces, whereas this dependence is not present in APS.
+Thus, this approach would be expected to be more efficient than MC for problems with large decision spaces as showcased in the following subsection.